getPraxis/FELauncher/README.md

 The component accepts the following attributes:

 1. **Ids (Required)** \
    A valid list of Salesforce Id’s for the SObjects(s) on the Enhanced Lightning Grid that was selected.
-EGL support the following variables: \
+EGL support the following variables: Update:Ids can be an array of multiple Parameters\
      a. #id# - passes the id of the row (you will only use this in row-level actions) \
-     b. #ids# - passes the list of ids for the selected rows (you will only use this in list-level actions) \
+     b. #ids# - passes the list of ids for the selected rows (you will only use this in list-level actions).
+As of version 2.0 you can pass multiple values as Flow Inputs.
+This field can be a single value or be made into an array\
      c. #parentrecordId# - passes the id of the parent record (the record viewed on the page) \
      d. #AnyAPIName# - you can pass in the value of any field that is displayed in the table, for example #LastModifiedDate#
 2. **flowName (Required)** \
    A valid API name of the flow which is expected to be started.
 3. **flowVariableName (Required)** \
    The name of the input variable in the launched flow that will accept a **collection of SObjects **that will be passed from the FEL Component.  \
    _Note that the component doesn’t just pass in the selected IDs, it actually queries the records and passes in the records themselves.
-Therefore, the input variable must be of type ‘Record’ and must have the ‘Allow multiple values (collection)’ checkbox selected, as well as the ‘Available as Input’._
+Therefore, the input variable must be of type ‘Record’ and must have the ‘Allow multiple values (collection)’ checkbox selected, as well as the ‘Available as Input’. \
+   As of version 2.0 you can pass multiple values as Flow Inputs.
+This field can be a single value or be made into an array.
+Note:  You must include the variable names in the same order that you defined their values in the Ids field above. \
 4. **sObject (Required)** \
    The API name of the sObject that will be queried and passed into the flow’s input variable
 5. **Fields (Required)**  \